MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/routes/local-insights.md

 # Local Insights

 > [!NOTE]
-> **Bing Maps Local Insights service retirement**
+> **Bing Maps Local Insights API retirement**
 >
-> The Bing Maps **Local Insights** service is now deprecated and will be retired on 9/30/2024.
-To avoid service disruptions, all calls to Local Insights API will need to migrate to a replacement such as the [PointsOfInterest](/bingmaps/spatial-data-services/public-data-sources/pointsofinterest) Data Source in the **Spatial Data service** by 9/30/2024.
+> The Bing Maps Local Insights API is deprecated and will be retired on 9/30/2024.
+To avoid service disruptions, all implementations using Bing Maps Local Insights API will need to be updated to use [Azure Maps](https://azure.microsoft.com/products/azure-maps) by 9/30/2024.
+>
+> Azure Maps is Microsoft's next-generation maps and geospatial services for developers.
+Azure Maps has many of the same features as Bing Maps for Enterprise, and more.
+To get started with Azure Maps, create a free [Azure subscription](https://azure.microsoft.com/free) and an [Azure Maps account](/azure/azure-maps/how-to-manage-account-keys#create-a-new-account).
+For more information about azure Maps, see [Azure Maps Documentation](/azure/azure-maps/).
+For migration guidance, see [Bing Maps Migration Overview](/azure/azure-maps/migrate-bing-maps-overview).

 The Bing Maps Local Insights API returns a list of local entities within the specified maximum driving time or distance traveled from a specified point on Earth.
 The API returns different types of entities as specified by the string type IDs; these types can be found on the [Type Identifiers](../common-parameters-and-types/type-identifiers/index.md) page.
 In each response, a maximum of 200 total entities is returned.
 Presently, the Local Insights API is only available in the US.

+> [!NOTE]
+> **Bing Maps Local Insights service retirement**
+>
+> The Bing Maps **Local Insights** service is now deprecated and will be retired on 9/30/2024.
+To avoid service disruptions, all calls to Local Insights API will need to migrate to a replacement such as the [PointsOfInterest](/bingmaps/spatial-data-services/public-data-sources/pointsofinterest) Data Source in the **Spatial Data service** by 9/30/2024.

 ## API Templates